KaiChen9909/KaiChen9909.github.io/_pages/about.md

 # 🔥 News
 - *2025.08*: &nbsp;🎉🎉 Our work *Benchmarking Differentially Private Tabular Data Synthesis* is accepted to SIGMOD 2026.
+- *2025.04*: &nbsp;🎉🎉 Our work *Benchmarking Differentially Private Tabular Data Synthesis* is presented on ICLR Workshop 2025.
 - *2024.08*: &nbsp; I start my research in the University of Virginia, under the supervision of Dr. Tianhao Wang.